 • 1,000 hours of RN practice over the last three years (recommended).

-What are the 6 Best Accredited RN to BSN Programs in Colorado (Online & Campus) for 2020?
+What are the 6 Best Accredited RN to BSN Programs in Colorado for 2023?

 Program Overview: Regis University’s Loretto Heights School of Nursing is a top-ranking nursing school in the state.
 Its nursing graduates are known to deliver competent patient care with care and compassion.
 If you are keen on pursuing RN to BSN in the Centennial State, then you should know that Regis offers two convenient options - online and an accelerated hybrid.
 While completing the online program entails taking classes each eight-week terms, the hybrid is offered at an accelerated pace in a five-week term format.
 While online students enjoy the flexibility of taking a class anytime of the day as per their convenience, hybrid students require meeting in a virtual classroom for two weeks out of the five-week term.
 13 months for the hybrid and 18 months for the online is the average duration students take to earn their degree.
 However, the college allows up to five years for completing all degree requirements.
 A laptop with a webcam, an associate in nursing, a nurse license and self-motivation is all that you need to take this next level in your career.

 • Put your past education to good use by transferring 33 credit hours automatically towards the BSN.